 Lewis, Nicole, and Michael Sisak. “‘Hell No’: Correctional Officers Are Declining The Coronavirus Vaccine En Masse.”
 The Marshall Project, The Marshall Project, 15 Mar.
 2021, www.themarshallproject.org/2021/03/15/hell-no-correctional-officers-are-declining-the-coronavirus-vaccine-en-masse.

 The Marshall Project is a nonprofit organization that focuses on online journalism about the criminal justice system in the US.
 This article specifically analyzes data collected and narratives about the reputation of vaccines amongst officials and workers in the US prison system.
 For our project specifically, looking at reactions to vaccines could help explain whether preventative measures are effective in school and prison settings.
 By analyzing the sentiment around officials of the prison system, we can gain greater insight on how prison systems expect to curve the pandemic as more and more vaccine doses are available, as opposed to how this will go down in schools.
+Any research that looks into the perspective of the prisoners?
+Have any prisoners been interviewed?
+I recommend that you engage with research that also engages directly with your population of interest: prisoners and students.
+Their perspectives may be much different from that of correctional officers, and administrative staff.
+Consider the power dynamics involved here by only ‘listening’ to those in positions of power.

 Link: “Hell No”: Correctional Officers Are Declining The Coronavirus Vaccine En Mass